Reshma2996/Day1_Task/README.md

   this.make = make;
   this.model = model;
 }
-const myCar = new Car('Toyota', 'Camry');
+const myCar = new Car('Hyundai', 'Verna');

 Internal Representation of Objects:
 Understanding how JavaScript internally represents objects is crucial for optimizing code and improving performance.

 Properties and Methods:
 Properties of an object are stored as key-value pairs in a property table.
-Each property has a unique identifier (property key) associated with it.
+Each property has a unique identifier associated with it.
 Methods, which are functions defined within an object, are also stored as properties.

 Hidden Classes:
 JavaScript engines use a concept known as hidden classes to optimize property access and assignment.
 When an object is created, the engine assigns it a hidden class based on the properties and methods it contains.
 Subsequent objects with the same structure share the same hidden class, leading to faster property access.